Open Now — 24/7 Plumbing

 Causes Of A Running Toilet

-Before we fix the problem, it is important to diagnose it properly.
+Before we fix the problem, it is essential to diagnose it properly.
 In this section, we have discussed some of the most common causes of a running toilet.
-Once you have determined the cause, fixing it becomes relatively easy.
+Once you have determined the reason, fixing it becomes relatively easy.

 So, let’s look at some of the most common causes of a leaky toilet.